EchterAlsFake/PHUB/docs/source/features/video.rst

   If you absolutely need to access these properties outside of a query, you can turn on query emulation with `video.ALLOW_QUERY_SIMULATION = True`.
-This will create a fake query but is very slow and requires user authentification.
+This will create a fake query but is very slow and requires user authentication.

 Interactions
 ------------